 Project work includes crisis communications in connection with the Duke lacrosse case, PR counsel for the family of Chandra Levy, national media relations for the “Intelligent Design” case (Tammy Kitzmiller, et al. v.
 Dover Area School District, et al.), creation of the social media policy and a social media strategy for BWI Marshall Airport, and publicity for ABC’s “Extreme Makeover: Home Edition.”

 He served as head of the Social Media Command Center for Star-Spangled 200, the largest tourism event ever held in the City of Baltimore.
 That work earned JD/PR an Award of Excellence in the PRSA Maryland “Best in Maryland” competition’s Social Media/Viral Marketing category.
-In 2015, he guided the social media strategy and implementation for the largest transportation project ever undertaken in the State of Maryland, the I-95 Express Toll Lanes.
+He also guided the social media strategy and implementation for, at the time, the largest transportation project ever undertaken in the State of Maryland, the opening of the I-95 Express Toll Lanes.

-He won a national Silver Anvil award from PRSA for a social media program to promote the value of a liberal arts education.
+He won a national Silver Anvil award from PRSA for a social media program to promote the value of a liberal arts education on behalf of association client the Council of Independent Colleges in Washington, D.C.

 You can reach Jeff by calling 410-372-0827 or email: jeff@JDPRsocial.com